Konstantin Kalinin

 Related: Complete Guide to Building a Healthcare App

-That’s a very simplistic illustration of what a typical EHR platform would look like.
-However, the bottom line is that you and your team will be working on several separate applications.
-Let’s say:
+The simplest sketch of a typical EHR platform: you and your team will be working on several separate applications.
+Something like:

-• a web application for administration and management
+• a web dashboard for administration and management

-As you already know, when you build your own EHR software, nothing stops you from building independent applications (that still work in tandem, syncing all clinical data) for different user roles based on their unique needs.
+When you build your own EHR software, nothing stops you from shipping independent applications (that still sync clinical data in the background) for each user role.

-When creating EHR software, a tightly scoped MVP helps you stay lean while validating the most critical features—like patient charts, scheduling, or lab results—in real healthcare environments.
+When creating EHR software, a tightly scoped MVP keeps you lean.
+You validate the critical features in real healthcare environments first: patient charts, scheduling, lab orders, e-prescriptions.

 Related: MVP App Development: Everything You Need to Know

-In my opinion, the ideal scenario would be, to begin with a single app for doctors and nurses (which will adapt its interface based on a user role) and another one for admins.
-Even then, you should trim features to the bare minimum that will drive measurable value, for example:
+Our preference is to begin with a single app for doctors and nurses (the interface adapts based on user role) plus another for admins.
+Even then, trim features to the bare minimum that moves a real number, for example:

 • faster test results from labs